Slack: The smart person's guide

 What is Slack?

 Slack is a cloud-based collaboration tool that aims to be the central platform through which teams communicate.
-In the most simplistic view, Slack is an email replacement, though it operates more like group messaging—foregoing the formalities of composing emails, and having various channels to which users can be assigned, rather than the comparatively complex task of managing mailing lists.
+In the most simplistic view, Slack is an email replacement, though it operates more like group messaging or Internet Relay Chat (IRC)—foregoing the formalities of composing emails, and having various channels to which team members can be assigned, rather than the comparatively complex task of managing mailing lists.
+Additionally, private channels can be used to restrict conversations to pre-approved team members, while public channels are available for team members to join as desired, like IRC.

 In contrast to other vendors and established competitors that have a tendency toward vertical integration of features, Slack can integrate with a wide variety of third-party services.
 Among these are developer tools such as Bitbucket, GitHub, and IFTTT; file storage services such as Google Drive, Box, and Dropbox; project management tools such as JIRA and Zendesk; and social media platforms such as Twitter and Foursquare.
+An integration also exists for Workday.

 SEE: Software usage policy (Tech Pro Research)